Skip to main content

 Common

-• Mild GI discomfort Bloating, loose stools, or abdominal cramping with standard oral forms
+• Mild GI discomfort: Bloating, loose stools, or abdominal cramping, most often with standard oral forms

 Uncommon

-• Nausea Mild nausea reported primarily with IV administration
+• Nausea: Mild nausea reported mainly with intravenous administration

-• Flushing at injection site Mild warmth or redness during IV infusion
+• Flushing or warmth at the IV site: Mild redness or warmth during infusion

-• Bronchospasm (nebulized route) Documented risk with inhaled glutathione, particularly in individuals with reactive airway disease
+• Bronchospasm (nebulized route): Documented airway reactivity with inhaled glutathione, particularly in reactive airway disease

 Safety Profile

-Glutathione is an endogenous molecule present in every cell.
-Clinical trials of oral supplementation up to 1,000 mg/day for 6 months reported no serious adverse events and high compliance rates.
-The IV route at doses up to 1,400 mg showed adverse events comparable to placebo in the Hauser Parkinson's trial.
+Glutathione is an endogenous molecule found in every cell.
+Oral trials up to 1,000 mg/day for 6 months reported no serious adverse events, and the intravenous Parkinson's trial at 1,400 mg three times weekly had a safety profile comparable to placebo.

-A theoretical concern exists regarding high-dose antioxidant supplementation during active chemotherapy or radiation therapy, as glutathione could potentially protect tumor cells from ROS-dependent killing mechanisms.
-This remains debated in the oncology literature.
+A theoretical concern exists about high-dose antioxidant supplementation during active chemotherapy or radiation, since glutathione could in principle shield tumor cells from oxidant-dependent killing.
+This remains debated in the oncology literature and is a question for the treating oncologist.

 Contraindications

-• Asthma or reactive airway disease (for nebulized route only, due to bronchospasm risk)
+• Asthma or reactive airway disease, for the nebulized or inhaled route only, due to bronchospasm risk

-• Active chemotherapy or radiation therapy (theoretical concern about tumor cell protection from oxidative damage)
+• Active chemotherapy or radiation therapy, given the theoretical concern about protecting tumor cells from oxidative damage; coordinate with the treating oncologist

-• Known hypersensitivity to glutathione or formulation excipients
+• Known hypersensitivity to glutathione or to formulation excipients

-• Sulfite sensitivity (some IV preparations may contain sulfites)
+• Sulfite sensitivity, because some intravenous preparations may contain sulfites

 Compare with Similar Peptides